 In referring to a published prior examination, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
 Candidates may also expect future examinations to vary somewhat as to the proportions of question styles and subjects.
 New forms of questions may appear from time to time, and the total number of questions may vary from one exam sitting to the next.

 E-Mail Study Groups

-The CAS has available e-mail study groups for those preparing for CAS examinations.
-Information about joining a study group is available in the "E-Mail Study Groups" section of the CAS Web Site.
-Please direct any questions to the CAS webmaster at email@example.com.
+The CAS has e-mail study groups available on the Online Community for those preparing for CAS examinations.
+To join a CAS exam study group, click on the corresponding community and then "Join" on the right sidebar.
+Please direct any related questions to Sophie Uy, CAS IT and Online Services Coordinator, at email@example.com.

 Books and manuals may be withdrawn from the library for a period of one month without charge.
 In general, not more than two references may be in the hands of one borrower at a time.
 Requests must be in writing and must include the borrower's complete name, address, and telephone number as well as the complete title(s) and author(s) of the requested book(s).
 Address requests for library books to:

 |For Candidates Outside East Asia:||For candidates in East Asia:|

 | Casualty Actuarial Society

 Attention: Library Service